Start your Search

 More >

-Nonprofit Guide
+Nonprofit Industry Guide

 Nonprofit or not-for-profit organizations strive to support and advance their communities.
 Revenue earned by a nonprofit organization isn’t a personal gain for upper executives and is instead used to support the organization.
 Some examples of nonprofit organizations include social and recreational clubs, community organizations, trade organizations, and public charities.